roadrunner-server/roadrunner/README.md

 It supports running as a service with the ability to extend its functionality on a per-project basis with plugins.

-RoadRunner includes PSR-7/PSR-17 compatible HTTP and `HTTP(S)/2/3` servers and can be used to replace classic Nginx+FPM setup with much greater performance and flexibility.
-RoadRunner features `HTTP(S)/2/3` servers as just one of its many available plugins, but its capabilities extend far beyond:
+RoadRunner includes PSR-7/PSR-17 compatible HTTP and `HTTP(S)/2/3` servers and can be used to replace classic Nginx+FPM setup with much greater performance and flexibility. `HTTP(S)/2/3` servers as just one of its many available plugins, but its capabilities extend far beyond:
 - Queue drivers: RabbitMQ, Kafka, SQS, Beanstalk, NATS, In-Memory.
 - KV drivers: Redis, Memcached, BoltDB, In-Memory.
 - OpenTelemetry protocol support (`gRPC`, `http`, `jaeger`).